Legal Advice for Refugee — 13 results

 Refugees and asylees (people granted asylum) are people given protection by the United States because they face persecution in their home countries.
 These two groups of people are similar,... more

-Written by attorney Wendy Whitt, almost 3 years ago.
+Written by attorney Wendy Whitt, about 3 years ago.

 If you are a refugee or asylee and want to travel outside the United States, you need a Refugee Travel Document.
 In most cases, you may use the Refugee Travel Document for travel in place... more

-Written by attorney Wendy Whitt, almost 4 years ago.
+Written by attorney Wendy Whitt, about 4 years ago.

 If you entered the United States as a refugee within the past two years or were granted asylee status within the last two years, certain family members may be able to join you in the U.S.... more

 Written by attorney Ann Badmus, over 2 years ago.

 If you are a refugee in the United States and want your family members who are abroad to join you, you may file Form I-730, Refugee/Asylee Relative Petition, for your spouse and unmarried... more

 Written by attorney Hasan Abdullah, about 5 years ago.